Our visit to Ronda, a unique town in the south of Spain

 The museum at the bullring will give you insight in its history

 The Banos Arabes, the Arabic Baths in Ronda, is one of the best-preserved in Spain, together with the ones in Granada.
 They were in continual use for some 600 years.
 These baths were situated outside the old walls of the town, close to one of the few original remaining bridges of Ronda, El Puente Arabe.

 The Mondragon Palace.
-It was built in 1314 and Queen Isabella and King Ferdinand used it as their residence when visiting Ronda.
-Nowadays it is the Ronda Municipal Museum where you will find a permanent collection of the history of the village.
+They built it in 1314 and Queen Isabella and King Ferdinand used it as their residence when visiting Ronda.
+Nowadays it is the Ronda Municipal Museum, where you will find a permanent collection of the history of the village.
 You should visit the palace gardens as they will give you a beautiful view of the old town.

 Source: My Life